 A senior operations and projects professional with 30 years experience of exemplary hospitality service within the Foodservice Catering, Restaurant, and Healthcare sectors.

-As an Operations Director, my main field of expertise is in turning around underperforming business / contracts within food and beverage operations and building long-term customer and client relationships.
+As an operations lead, my main field of expertise is in turning around underperforming business / contracts within food and beverage operations and building long-term customer and client relationships.

 With a strong understanding of commercial innovation and experience in mobilising strategic business projects from concept to completion, I have consistently driven business growth and client retention for the companies I have been proud to represent.